 - Technology: our IT department checks for digital accessibility.
 We then tackle the problems found.

-- Employee training: some of the editors have followed training courses on accessibility.
-In addition, manuals are available on the accessibility of PDF files, text alternatives and audio subtitling.
+- Employee training: a lot of the editors have followed training courses on accessibility.
+In addition, manuals and guidelines on accessibility of web pages, documents and other digital products are available on the intranet.

 - Research: outside experts check our website.
 We then tackle the problems found.